Looe Valley Line: Along the valley

 With the driver and guard having now swapped ends, the train recommences its southerly journey, now running alongside the old Liskeard and Looe Union Canal and East Looe River.
 Another level crossing is passed at Lodge, and then a short journey brings the train to St Keyne Wishing Well Halt, adjacent to the "Magnificent Music Machines" museum of fairground organs and similar instruments.
 The holy well of St Keyne is near the village which is a ten-minute walk from the station.

 South of St Keyne the canal swaps to the west side of the line for a while, but as the valley closes in it disappears altogether for a distance where the railway was built on top of the redundant canal.
 One of the old canal's locks can be seen at Causeland railway station.
 This is the oldest station on the line as it was opened in 1879 when passenger trains first started operating.
 In common with most of the stations it has been rebuilt in recent years, a smart brick shelter having replaced the original wooden hut.

 Beside the estuary

 After passing Sandplace railway station the railway follows the east side of the river, which is now a tidal estuary that the line follows to its terminus.
 The line passes over one more level crossing, the unusual Terras Crossing, where the road approaches the crossing over a causeway that is liable to flooding at high tide, so the footpath is raised on boards alongside.
-As the crossing is ungated trains must come to a stand and sound their horn before crossing.
 The ruin of the final lock of the canal is on the east of the line here.

 After running further alongside the tidal estuary the line finally arrives at Looe railway station, opposite the point at which the West Looe River flows into the East Looe River to form the tidal Looe harbour.
 The town centre is a five-minute walk further alongside the river and buses to Polperro stop on the road near the station.